BrianPestano/Game2D/README.md

-# VideoJuego2D
+# Game2D
-Un Juego en 2D que realice como proyecto final de la asignatura de dispositivos móviles
+A 2D game that he made as a final project for the mobile devices subject